Philippus/elastic4s/README.md

 ## Client

-A locally configured node and client can be created simply by invoking ```local``` on the client companion object:
+A locally configured node and client can be created simply by invoking `local` on the `ElasticClient` object:

 ```scala
 import com.sksamuel.elastic4s.ElasticClient